shinaBR2/shinabr2-world/apps/docs/blog/2022-12-3-firebase-nosql-database/index.md

 Let's call the first approach just simple "batched-write", second one is "transaction".

-"Batched-write" is just simply answer these questions:
+"Batched-write" is just simply answers these questions:

 - When the process is started and ended?
 - What should we do during the process?